XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: Preliminaries

 \subsection{Overview of AudioSeal \citep{san2024proactive}}

-To contextualize our architectural improvements, we first analyze AudioSeal's framework, which pioneered the disjointed generator-detector paradigm for neural watermarking.
+To contextualize our architectural improvements, we first analyze AudioSeal's framework, which pioneered the disjoint generator-detector paradigm for neural watermarking.
 While it achieves strong detection robustness, its attribution limitations motivate key aspects of \ours.